EU, China race to secure green projects in Southeast Asia | DW | 01.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The EU and China's pledges to boost funding of green investment projects in ASEAN have raised questions over how the erstwhile partners, whose relations have soured over the past year, can work side by side.
+The EU and China have pledged to boost funding of green investment projects in ASEAN.
+But will these erstwhile partners, whose relations have soured over the past year, be able to work side by side?

 The EU has launched a new green partnership with ASEAN that will see €30 million ($34 million) donated to the region’s green investment fund